BLISWORTH HORSE SHOW circa 1955

 picture of Allan Oliver.
 Below is a picture of Mrs Digby-Whitehead who evidently helped with

-the organisation of the shows (as indicated in the dedication included in the picture.
+the organisation of the shows (as indicated in the dedication included in the picture.)
 Opinions

-download a copy in PDF format (1.8MB) of what is probably the first event held, in 1945.
+may download a copy in PDF format (1.8MB) of what is probably the first event held, in 1945.

 It seems odd to have a reference to L.M.S.
 Main Line on its front page but, of course, there